(Updated January 2020)

 Unlike pigs and sheep, a single current passed from the neck to the brisket failed to induce epileptiform changes in the electroencephalogram of cattle (Cook et al., 1993).
 In cattle, a split stun procedure is used.
 A 1.5 amp current must first be applied to the head before a head-to-body current is applied.(Gregory, 1993; OIE 2009).
 Reviews by Warrington (1974), Leach (1985),Grandin(1985; 1986; 2010; 2013) and Gregory (1994) provide further information.

 The best electric stunners use an amperage-regulated circuit.
 The desired amperage is set and voltage varies.
 In the U.S. and other countries, there are older voltage-regulated units being used.
 In very small U.S. plants, these units are popular because they are much less expensive.
 With this type of unit, the desired voltage is set and the amperage varies.
 The question that has been asked is: Are voltage-regulated units humane?
 The bottom line is: regardless of circuit design, an electric stunner MUST produce an epileptic seizure.
 I have observed stunners with fake amperage meters, which makes it look like they are using the correct settings.
 There are also units available that change the frequency of the current to prevent blood splash damage in the meat.
 Higher frequencies reduce meat damage, but too high a frequency will fail to induce a seizure.
+800hz applied across the head is effective, but the period of insensibility will be shorter (Anil and McKinstry, 1992).
+Frequencies over 800hz are usually not recommended.
 Since it is impossible for plant personnel to all become electrical engineers, when I audit a plant, I look for clinical signs that the stunner is actually creating an epileptic seizure with a tonic (rigid phase) and clonic (kicking paddling) phase.

 There are two types of electric stunning, head only and cardiac arrest stunning, which stops the heart.
 Most large plants use cardiac arrest head to back or head to side of body stunning.
 It produces a still carcass that is safer and easier to bleed.
 Cardiac arrest stunning requires the use of a restraining device to prevent the animal from falling away from the stunning wand before it receives the complete stun.
 Cardiac arrest stunning kills the animal by electrocution.
 Head only stunning is reversible.
 Pigs and sheep which are stunned with a head only stunner must be bled within a maximum interval of 30 seconds to prevent them from regaining consciousness.
 An interval of 10 to 17 seconds is recommended.